SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 OSG.
 To see the list of existing tutorials, type

 ~~~
-$ tutorial //will print a list tutorials
+$ tutorial # will print a list tutorials
 ~~~

 Say for example, you are interested in learning how to run R scripts on OSG, the tutorial command sets up the R tutorial for you.

 ~~~
-$ tutorial R //prints the following message.
+$ tutorial R  # prints the following message:

 Application Example - R (statistical analysis)